May 28th, 2025

 Tutoring & Homework Help JHS & HS with Assigned Tutors

-For students who might need help to complete their homework or to refresh or get extra support to improve their grade or continue performing at a satisfactory level in any junior or high school subject.
-Students must be prepared to receive homework help and tutoring by bringing their textbook, homework, quizzes, tests, or specific questions.
+For students who might wish to complete their Summer packets, summer homework or to refresh or get extra support to improve their grade or continue performing at a satisfactory level in any junior or high school subject.
+Students must be prepared to receive homework help and tutoring by bringing their textbook, summer packets, quizzes, tests, or specific questions.
 Tutors will be unable to help students who attend without their materials.

 +